shawngraham/cdh2020/content/en/tutorials/github.md

 ![](/images/github/upload.png)

-At the end of this video, I show you how to display the image in the text of the reflection.

-{{<youtube muKAh_j3Ogs >}}

 ### Setting Up Your Course Repo

 I have made a repo with subfolders and templates for you to use to keep your course materials organized.
 It is at [https://github.com/shawngraham/hist3814a-starter](https://github.com/shawngraham/hist3814a-starter).
 There are two ways that you can take a copy of this repo to use.

 Option one, while logged into Github, you click on the 'Fork' button at the top right of my repo's page. **If you do this** you will get a copy of my repo under your username, _but you cannot make it private_.

-Option two **which I recommend**, click on my repo page the green 'code' button, and select 'download zip'.
+Option two **which I recommend**: when you are logged in to github and are on my repo page, click the green 'code' button, and select 'download zip'.

 ![](/images/github/download.png)